Capone's Art-House Round-Up with John Hawkes & Helen Hunt in THE SESSIONS and Ira Sachs' KEEP THE LIGHTS ON!!!

 Hey, folks.
 Capone in Chicago here, with a few films that are making their way into art houses or coming out in limited release around America this week (maybe even taking up one whole screen at a multiplex near you).
 Do your part to support these films, or at least the good ones…

-There's a real reason that the latest film from writer-director Ben Lewin (GEORGIA, PAPERBACK ROMANCE) won the Audience Award for drama (as well as a Special Jury Prize for ensemble acting in a drama) at this year's Sundance Film Festival.
+THE SESSIONS There's a real reason that the latest film from writer-director Ben Lewin (GEORGIA, PAPERBACK ROMANCE) won the Audience Award for drama (as well as a Special Jury Prize for ensemble acting in a drama) at this year's Sundance Film Festival.
 The film is a soaring testimony to humanity at its very basic, raw core.
 Yes, this true story features as its lead characters a physically disabled, 38-year-old man (John Hawkes playing journalist and poet Mark O'Brien) locked in an iron lung for most of his life and an often fully nude, able-bodied woman (Helen Hunt as Cheryl) sex surrogate hired to help Mark lose his virginity before he dies, but THE SESSIONS covers so much ground in its 90-minute-plus running time, it's difficult to believe just how beautifully efficient and perfectly realized the work is.

 On top of being a gifted writer (his article on his experience with a sex surrogate served as the inspiration for Lewin's screenplay), O'Brien was a deeply religious man whose shame over his polio-twisted form was the result of both Catholic guilt and simply never being introduced to his body as a source of giving or receiving pleasure.
 Before he hires the surrogate, he consults with a priest, Father Brendan (William H. Macy), whose discomfort with O'Brien's condition is clear but he manages to get past it and give his blessing to the normally sinful act of sex outside of marriage for Mark.
 But as the film goes on, Mark returns to the priest with regular updates on the process, complete with graphic details of his encounters with Cheryl.
 Macy's priceless reactions cover a vast range of fascinations, but often he just sits and allows himself to get wrapped up in what becomes an almost-romantic tale.